-Walking around the temple gives you great views of the Roman ruins and the modern city behind it.
+Walking around the temple gives you great views of the Roman ruins and the modern city behind them.
 In front of the temple, you can see the remains of a hand and elbow that belonged to a colossal statue in Roman times.
-As the statue was said to me over 12m (39ft.) tall it was believed to be of Hercules.
+As the statue was said to be over 12m (39ft.) tall it was believed to be of Hercules.
 Hence the name of the temple: Temple of Hercules.

 Roman Ruins in Jordan